 Art is my way of understanding both myself and the world around me.
 I explore this through multiple mediums and disciplines, each offering its own lens for self-expression and discovery.
 Writing plays a central role in my practice, particularly as a space for mental health advocacy.
 I share my lived experience, aiming to foster connection and decrease stigma.

-Across all disciplines, my aim is to create work that feels honest and accessible, offering a space for both self-reflection and communication.
+Across all disciplines, I aim to create work that feels honest and accessible, offering a space for both self-reflection and communication.

 — JFG